-Detroit Council’s bad habits costly
+City Council’s bad habits could cost Detroit

 There are multiple safeguards in place to ensure that Detroit’s Mayor and City Council operate in a fiscally responsible manner.